Introduction

 Magnesium malate

-This form combines magnesium with malic acid and is easily absorbed by the body.
+This form combines magnesium with malic acid and is well absorbed by the body.
 It can be particularly helpful for fatigue and fibromyalgia and is often preferred by athletes.

 Magnesium chloride